Ghost Town USA’s

 Boise Co.

 Only 20 or so permanent residents still live in this quaint little class D gold mining town northwest of New Centerville.
 The buildings cluster around a central square, and at the time of our visit nothing was open.
 In 1863 things were way different.
 5000 people along with well over 300 buildings marked the town.
 Today many summer cabins lie around the edges of town.
-The Pioneer Cemetery is a must stop as there are hundreds of marked graves overlooking the town.
-Placerville was our Ghost Town of the Month for May 2003.

 ROCKY BAR